Banaue Rice Terraces Tour Without a Guide

 The festival is one of the most important in the region and typically showcases different tribal dances and games from the Ifugao region.
 We would have loved to have been able to watch the festival from the start!

-The Cordillera mountain range is dotted with rice terraces; you can see them from the buses, jeepneys and vans as you travel between one region and the other.
-Those in Batad are particularly stunning and are the reason for most people’s trips to Banaue.
-Banaue is a little village (2 roads) lined with some guesthouses, restaurants and bakeries catering to those travellers coming to visit the rice fields.
+- The Cordillera mountain range is dotted with rice terraces.
+You can see them from the buses, jeepneys and vans as you travel between one region and the other.

-The Rice Terraces of the Philippine Cordilleras have been inscribed as a UNESCO World Heritage Site.
-These include the Batad Rice Terraces, Bangaan Rice Terraces (both in Banaue), Mayoyao Rice Terraces (in Mayoyao), Hungduan Rice Terraces (in Hungduan) and Nagacadan Rice Terraces but not the rice terraces of Banaue proper (seen from the viewpoint in Banaue).
+- The Rice Terraces of the Philippine Cordilleras have been inscribed as a UNESCO World Heritage Site.
+These include the Batad Rice Terraces, Bangaan Rice Terraces (both in Banaue), Mayoyao Rice Terraces (in Mayoyao), Hungduan Rice Terraces (in Hungduan) and Nagacadan Rice Terraces.
+One of the little known facts about Banaue rice terraces is that those in Banaue proper (seen from the viewpoint in Banaue) do not have world heritage status.

-It is common practice to hire a guide from Banaue to be taken on a day trip to Batad, but this is not at all necessary and we managed a day trip on our own very easily.
+It is common practice to hire a guide for a full-day Banaue rice terraces tour, but this is not at all necessary and we managed a day trip on our own very easily.
 This was partly thanks to the directions posted by our fellow blogger Kathy in her blog post about a self-guided tour of Batad.

-It was raining as we set off from Banaue but it started clearing up as we approached Batad.
-There are three rice terraces viewpoints en route to Batad, which your trike driver should stop you at (make sure that you specify this as you negotiate the price).
+It was raining as we set off from Banaue to Batad but it started clearing up as we approached Batad.
+There are three rice terraces viewpoints to stop at during your independent Banaue rice terraces tour, en route to Batad (make sure that you specify to the trike driver that you want to stop at the viewpoints as you negotiate the price).
 We had packed our rain jackets that morning, pretty sure that we would be getting soaked, but soon realised that what we really needed was sunblock and sunglasses – it was sunny and scorching hot in Batad!

-Our intention was to hike along the terrace of Batad until we reached the best viewpoint and carry on hiking to the Tappiya Waterfalls.
-Unfortunately, when we got there we came across a sign which said that the waterfalls were closed due to upgrading works of the pathway leading to them, so we never got to do that part (Nikki breathed a sigh of relief here since the trek to the waterfalls is pretty arduous we had been told).
+Our intention was to hike along the terrace of Batad until we reached the best viewpoint and carry on hiking to the Tappiya Waterfalls on our independent Banaue rice terraces tour.
+Unfortunately, when we got there we came across a sign which indicated that the waterfalls were closed due to upgrading works of the pathway leading to them, so we never got to do that part (Nikki breathed a sigh of relief here since the trek to the waterfalls is pretty arduous we had been told).

 The first part of the hike is downhill across a muddy track, leading on to a shack selling some snacks.
 Further downwards, there are some signposts indicating the route, but they are not easy to follow.
 You will never get lost though, since the rice terraces are right in front of you and it is not difficult to find a path across them.
 Keep in mind that the higher up you stay, the less arduous will the climb to the viewpoint be!